JamesChevalier/CodeIgniter-Instagram-Library/README.md

 * $max_timestamp Return media after this UNIX timestamp
 * $min_timestamp Return media before this UNIX timestamp

+Search for photos taken at a particular location:
 `$this->instagram_api->locationSearch($latitude, $longitude, $foursquare_id, $foursquare_v2_id, $distance);`

 * $latitude Latitude of the center search coordinate.
 If used, lng is required.